-3. Recommends that HR handle FERPA training for faculty and staff and that the Office of the Registrar be responsible for annual FERPA notification for students.
+- 3. Recommends that HR handle FERPA training for faculty and staff and that the Office of the Registrar be responsible for annual FERPA notification for students.

-- 4. Recommends that the highest grade will be used for a repeat course.
-In process no concerns. - 5.
+Completed. - 4.
+Recommends that the highest grade will be used for a repeat course.
+Completed. - 5.
 Recommends following the BOR policy in regards to Academic Renewal.
 In process no concerns.